 Questions to Ask

-has and what medicines your child takes.
-This will help the pharmacist prevent harmful
+what medicines your child takes.
+This will help the pharmacist prevent harmful drug

 When you get the medicine, always look at it carefully before you leave the pharmacy.